kylehuang041/Resume/README.md

 # Resume

-Digital Resume made usng Markdown language that was converted to HTML then to pdf from Prince software.<br>
+Digital Resume made usng Markdown language that was converted to HTML then to pdf from Prince software.

 Link: https://kylehuang041.github.io/Resume/